rroland10/dex223-bug-bounty/FAQ.md

 - **Infrastructure**: Cloud services and deployment pipelines

 ### What's out of scope?
+- **Excluded Modules**:
+  - **MarginModule**: Work-in-progress module not ready for security testing
+  - **PriceOracle for MarginModule**: Oracle implementation specifically designed for the MarginModule
 - Social engineering attacks (without permission)
 - Physical security assessments
 - Third-party services not owned by Dex223
 - Known vulnerabilities in dependencies
 - Denial of service attacks
+- Known issues documented in scope (pool creation errors, auto-conversion issues)

 ### Can I test production systems?
 Limited testing is allowed on production systems, but we encourage using our staging environment and testnets.
 Always follow responsible disclosure practices and don't cause any damage.